ftdc-picsl/fwCustomDeidentification/profiles/PennBrainScienceCenter/README.md

 This will print the same summary of values, followed by a mapping for each file.
 In this case you will want to see that no values are found except for an empty string.
-If you want to be super sure,

 Values: